-Objective 2.c: Rehabilitate Homes to Accommodate Individuals with Developmental Disabilities Program Description: Provide financial assistance to increase and expand the supply of affordable housing for individuals with developmental disabilities.
+Objective 2.c: Rehabilitate Homes for Individuals with Developmental Disabilities.

-Quantified Objective (2013-2021): Rehabilitate 615 Aerick, a 4-unit building for lower income individuals with developmental disabilities.
+Program: Provide financial assistance to increase and expand the supply of affordable housing for individuals with developmental disabilities including the rehabilitation of 615 Aerick, a 4-unit building for lower income individuals with developmental disabilities.

-Funding Amount: \$200,000
+Funding Source/Amount: HUD/HOME, \$200,000 Responsible Agency: Housing Department